Cushing’s Syndrome – Challenges & Support Options

-Spontaneous Cushing’s syndrome is most commonly treated with a drug called mitotane.
+Spontaneous Cushing’s syndrome is most commonly treated with a prescription DRUG, called mitotane.
 The medication is intended to affect the adrenal cortex by selectively suppressing the production of glucocorticoids.
 The drug usage protocol is fairly complex and thereby requires close Veterinary monitoring.
 The prognosis is guarded.
-The average life span with medical treatment is about two years.
+The challenges, with vet treatment of Cushings, is medicating precisely enough to maintain a very delicate balance – as tipping that balance too far can result in Addison’s Disease, which is can be more dangerous.
+The average reported life span of dogs with this condition, with medical treatment, is about two years.

 A drug called Anipryl (deprenyl) recently has been approved for treating spontaneous Cushing’s syndrome of pituitary origin.
 It appears to be effective in improving some of the symptoms of Cushing’s syndrome, particularly the reduced activity level.

 Pituitary tumors often respond to radiation therapy, but the availability of equipment is limited and the cost is high.
 Benign and malignant tumors of the adrenal glands can be surgically removed in some cases.
 Iatrogenic Cushing’s syndrome is reversible if the causative drug can be tapered and, preferably, discontinued.

 How NZYMES may be of help